cdlan/cloudstack/plugins/wg/vpn/src/main/resources/META-INF/specs.md

 - wg_vpn:
     - id: auto_increment ID for the table
     - uuid: the UUID for a wg instance
+    - vpn_server_addr_id: the public IP of the GW
-    - address: address of the GW in the wg network
+    - local_ip: address of the GW in the wg network
     - prefix: prefix for the wg network
     - server_private_kay:
     - server_public_key:
     - state: state of the resource
+    - account_id: account id of the owner
     - domain_id: the domain ID
     - created: the creation timestamp
     - removed: the removal timestamp